 Although not one of the major players when it comes to luxury travel, EgyptAir does offer some serious comfort.
 Pair that with being one of only a handful of Star Alliance partners that don’t charge taxes on reward tickets and you have got great value.
 Because of that, I booked the first transatlantic journey of my 9 business class flights for $325 with EgyptAir.
 In the process, it gave me a chance for this EgyptAir business class review, one filled with lots of legroom and a little smoke.
 Read on.

 The first thing on this EgyptAir business class review has to be the ridiculous seats.
 They recline, they lay flat, they have USB and 120-volt power connections.
 What more do you want for a 10-hour flight?Compare prices on Egypt Air Business Class flights with Skyscanner

 Seriously, I’m 6 foot and didn’t touch the seat in front when stretched out.

-Service highlights on this EgyptAir business class review included an amenities pack with toothbrush and toothpaste, surprisingly comfy socks, and a sleep mask.
+Service highlights included an amenities pack with toothbrush and toothpaste, surprisingly comfy socks, and a sleep mask.
 Another nice touch was the “do not disturb” service that EgyptAir Business class uses.

 Food & drink

-Another lowlight on this EgyptAir business class review was the in-flight entertainment.
+Another lowlight on this review was the in-flight entertainment.
 There is only a handful of choices in any category (except Arabic) and the ones that were there were heavily censored.
-The kick ass chair does have a USB input so you can watch your own movies, but who really wants that?
+The kick-ass chair does have a USB input so you can watch your own movies, but who really wants that?

-Even though there was more then a couple smokey shortcomings with my EgyptAir business class review, I would happily look pass them again to enjoy that lay flat bed.
+Even though there was more than a couple of smokey shortcomings with my EgyptAir business class review, I would happily look pass them again to enjoy that lay flatbed.
 Seriously.
 I am 6 foot and had to really stretch to touch the seat in front of me.